 - Give yourself permission to make mistakes.
-For example, if you’re working on an assignment, accept the fact that your work might not be perfect, especially at first.
+For example, if you’re working on an assignment, accept the fact that your work likely won’t be perfect, especially at first.
 Furthermore, you can decide to start by just getting some initial answers written down, and then go over your work at the end to check if you need to make corrections.

-- Figure out what you’re afraid of.
+- Address your fears.
 If you’re procrastinating because you’re afraid of something, try to identify your fears and resolve them.
 For example, if you’re afraid that your writing won’t be good enough, you can say to yourself that your goal is to just start by getting something written down, and that you can always improve it later.

 - Develop self-compassion.
 Self-compassion can help reduce your procrastination, as well as various issues that are associated with it, such as stress.
 It consists of three components that you should promote: self-kindness, which involves being nice to yourself, common humanity, which involves recognizing that everyone experiences challenges, and mindfulness, which involves accepting your emotions in a non-judgmental manner.

 - Develop self-efficacy.
-Self-efficacy is the belief in your ability to carry out the actions that you need to achieve your goals.
+Self-efficacy is the belief in your ability to perform the actions needed to achieve your goals.
 It can help you reduce your procrastination, as well as associated issues, such as anxiety.
 To develop self-efficacy, try to identify the various strategies that you can use to successfully study and complete your assignments, and think about your ability to execute those strategies successfully.

-Overall, to stop procrastinating on your schoolwork, you should start by identifying the smallest possible step that you can take toward finishing it, and then modify your environment in order to make it easier for you to take that step.
-In the long term, you should also figure out the causes of your procrastination, and use relevant anti-procrastination techniques, such as setting concrete goals, breaking tasks into manageable steps, and giving yourself permission to make mistakes.
+Overall, to stop procrastinating on your schoolwork, you should identify the smallest possible thing you can do to make progress on it, and then modify your environment to make it as likely as possible that you will do it.
+In the long term, you should also figure out the causes of your procrastination, and use relevant anti-procrastination techniques, like setting concrete goals, breaking tasks into manageable steps, and giving yourself permission to make mistakes.

 How to help students stop procrastinating

-When it comes to helping students overcome their procrastination, there are three main types of approaches that you can use:
+When it comes to helping students overcome their procrastination, for example if you’re a teacher or a parent, there are three main approaches that you can use:

 - An externally led approach.
 This involves using relevant anti-procrastination techniques to reduce students’ procrastination, without actively involving them in the process.
 For example, this can involve setting a series of intermediate project deadlines for all students in a course.